Carleton Ravens football: Tougher competition (1970-1979)

 The 1978 team won a title at the Ontario-Quebec pre-season jamboree, and was ready for anything.
 When Coach Kealey joined the team in 1975, he vowed that the team would reach the College Bowl by 1980, and this dream was finally looking attainable.
 The Panda Game was, yet again, the deciding game for a playoff spot.
 The Ravens repeated their stellar performance from the previous year and won 24-13.

 1979 was being called the Year of the Ravens.
 University football forecasters predicted that the team would finish first or second in the eastern division.
-The dream team went on to win three consecutive games, making them the only undefeated team in the conference and third in the country, the highest ranking ever obtained by a Ravens football team.
+The Carleton Ravens dream team went on to win three consecutive games, making them the only undefeated team in the conference and third in the country, the highest ranking ever obtained by a Ravens football team.
 The club began to receive media attention as the newest legitimate national contender on the block.
 Queen's Golden Gaels became the team to beat to solidify the conference title.
-The Ravens lost the semifinal against the Gaels.
-The last season of the decade was like a roller-coaster that ended in disappointment, yet the Ravens had much to be happy about.
+The Carleton Ravens lost the semifinal against the Queen's Golden Gaels 1979.
 The club went from division doormat to well-respected national contenders and a team to be reckoned with.